mspass-team/mspass/docs/source/user_manual/database_concepts.rst

   `Channel <https://docs.obspy.org/packages/autogen/obspy.core.inventory.channel.Channel.htmlobject>`__
    object saved with pickle.

-We emphasize that *site* and *channel* support SEED indexed metadata, but they do not demand it.
-We use the *ObjectId* of documents in both collections as the primary cross-referencing key.
-The *ObjectId* keys are referenced in collections outside of *site* and *channel* (i.e. wf_TimeSeries and wf_Seismogram) with the keys *site_id* and *chan_id* respectively.
+We emphasize that :code:`site` and :code:`channel` support SEED indexed metadata, but they do not demand it.
+We use the :code:`ObjectId` of documents in both collections as the primary cross-referencing key.
+The :code:`ObjectId` keys are referenced in collections outside of :code:`site` and :code:`channel` (i.e. wf_TimeSeries and wf_Seismogram) with the keys :code:`site_id` and :code:`chan_id` respectively.

-Although those *ObjectId*s can be thought of as primary keys, we provide some support for two alternative indexing methods.
+Although those :code:`ObjectId`s can be thought of as primary keys, we provide some support for two alternative indexing methods.

- .# *SEED net, sta, chan, loc keys*.
-Any data obtained from FDSN
-    data centers like IRIS-DMC distribute data in the SEED (Standard for the Exchange of Earthquake Data) or miniSEED format.
+ * *SEED net, sta, chan, loc keys*.
+Any data obtained from FDSN data centers like IRIS-DMC distribute data in the SEED (Standard for the Exchange of Earthquake Data) or miniSEED format.
 MiniSEED data is SEED data with minimal metadata.
-    The primary keys SEED uses to define a specfic channel of data are three string attributes: (1) a network code referred to as *net* in MsPASS, (2) a station code (*sta*), (3) a channel (*chan*), and a "location" code (*loc*).   *site* documents extracted from stationxml files will always contain *net*, *sta*, and *loc* names while *channel* documents add the *chan* attibute.
-For documents generated from stationxml keys (3 keys for *site* and 4 for *channel*) can be properly viewed as alternate keys to locate documents related to a particular station (*site*) or channel (*channel*).
+   The primary keys SEED uses to define a specfic channel of data are three string attributes: (1) a network code referred to as :code:`net` in MsPASS, (2) a station code (:code:`sta`), (3) a channel (:code:`chan`), and a "location" code (:code:`loc`).   :code:`site` documents extracted from stationxml files will always contain :code:`net`, :code:`sta`, and :code:`loc` names while :code:`channel` documents add the :code:`chan` attibute.
+For documents generated from stationxml keys (3 keys for :code:`site` and 4 for :code:`channel`) can be properly viewed as alternate keys to locate documents related to a particular station (:code:`site`) or channel (:code:`channel`).
 With SEED data it is important to realize that those keys are frequently not sufficient to locate a single document.
-All SEED-based data (stationxml) also use a pair of time range attributes that we call *starttime* and *endtime*.
+All SEED-based data (stationxml) also use a pair of time range attributes that we call :code:`starttime` and :code:`endtime`.
 Both are unix epoch times that define a time span for which the associated document's data are valid.
-These are used for a whole range of practical issues in recording of continuous data, but the key point is any query for a unique document in both the *site* and *channel* collection require a time stamp that needs to be tested against a time range defined by *starttime* and *endtime*.
+These are used for a whole range of practical issues in recording of continuous data, but the key point is any query for a unique document in both the :code:`site` and :code:`channel` collection require a time stamp that needs to be tested against a time range defined by :code:`starttime` and :code:`endtime`.

-.#  We also provide some limited support for a form of spatial query.
+ *  We also provide some limited support for a form of spatial query.
     The use of a spatial query was a design decision based on the author's experiences using CSS3.0's site table as implemented in Antelope.
 Antelope uses the station name and a time period as a